UoMResearchIT/r-shinysender/README.md

 Can we use rsconnect library to build the bundle, and then deploy at the other end?
 This deals with a lot of the dependency troubles...however, Packrat will install a full set for each app (rather than using system ones).

 2021-07-16: Packrat has a Cache feature (<https://stackoverflow.com/questions/44676570/how-does-the-use-cache-feature-of-packrat-work>) which works by symlinking, so will hopefully avoid the space/time constraints of each app getting a full set of packages.

+This approach looks like it should be feasible - have put a wrapper round rsconnect bundling code in `ss_bundleapp()` (probably shoudn't export this), and modified `ss_uploadappdir()` to upload the bundle (rather than individual files)

+On the server end... we need to:

+-   Repopulate the packrat local library (with `packrat::restore()`)

+-   Make sure the app (when invoked by Shiny Server uses the packrat library

+The second point is a bit tricky.
+TODO - try adding code to \~/.RProfile to check whether:

+-   Set user level packrat cache location

+-   We're running under shinyserver (how??)

+-   If so check whether a (populated) packrat directory exists (i.e. one that's been `packrat::restore()`ed)

+-   If so run `packrat::on()` to use packrat library

+### Packrat Cache

+The following in \~/.Rprofile sets up each user's Packrat cache:

+    message("Setting up packrat cache")
+    Sys.setenv(R_PACKRAT_CACHE_DIR = "~/R/packratcache")
+    packrat::set_opts(use.cache=TRUE)

+Will need to have the packrat library installed for all users, so they can run the final command (TODO - test if library is installed before running any of it)

+Two approaches for doing this... use `/etc/skel` to set up on user creation, or provide a function to populate user's remote `.Rprofile` from `shinysender` package.
+The latter approach is probably better.